 Okay, bear with us — yes, this song is written for baritones.
 But, when looking for songs for a miscast concert, one of our Theater Love sopranos tried this piece out as a joke.
 She has a strong mid-range, and the sound that came out of her was massive!
 The intense moments of Stars sit right in the loudest, strongest, most gorgeous part of a soprano’s voice — you might find that you suddenly have a huge, resonant tone with absolutely zero effort.
 Amazing!

 So.
 If you’re a soprano with a nice, beefy low-to-middle range (as in, you have a seriously strong F-D on the staff), give this piece a try.
-We think it’ll become one of your favorite soprano musical theatre songs in no time!
+We think it’ll become one of your favorite audition songs in no time!
 Keep it in the original key, or if you’re a higher soprano, maybe adjust it up a few steps.
 (Listen to Sierra Boggess singing it here; she has a stronger high range, and the lower notes just don’t get the same resonance.
 She would have benefited from raising the key.)

 Plus, it’s ridiculously fun to sing, and there’s the novelty factor of a soprano singing such a well-known male song.
 The audience will be delighted.
 Sing it, and if you do, send us the clip!